If you are told you will be placed on administrative leave, the following questions may come to mind:

 Do I need to contact TCTA?

 YES.
-You should call the Legal Department at 888-879-8282 as soon as possible to make your attorney aware of the district’s actions and provide additional information as necessary.
+You should call the Legal Department at 888-879-8282 as soon as possible to make a TCTA staff attorney aware of the district’s actions and provide additional information.

 What happens next?

 If you did not receive written notice at the time you were placed on administrative leave, your district will usually quickly provide written verification of your employment status.
 This notice usually states that you have been placed on administrative leave with pay, and it may provide a general statement as to the reason(s) for such action.
 The letter may further advise you to remain available during your normal working hours.
-In most cases, your presence on district property will be prohibited, as will be discussion of the investigation and related matters with colleagues, parents and students.
-Finally, such notice usually provides the name and telephone number of a district contact person in case you have questions.
+In most cases, your presence on district property will be prohibited, as will be discussion of the investigation and related matters with colleagues, parents, and students.
+Finally, such notice usually provides the name and telephone number of a district contact person in case you have questions or otherwise need to contact the district.

 Note: Strict adherence to all district directives is absolutely necessary to avoid the possibility of any further employment repercussions.
-Any deviation from the district’s instructions should be authorized in writing by proper district personnel.
+Any deviation from the district’s instructions should be authorized in writing by the district’s designated contact person or other proper district personnel.

 What if my colleagues ask about the situation?